The Southeastern AM Radio Club

 The festivities will begin with an informal chit-chat we call the pre-net.
 You can throw your call in and make some informal comments when called upon.
 Then you will be entered automatically to the net list when the net formally begins.

-Calling the pre-net will rotate between Kevin, WA4KM, Allen, N4OZI, and Art, N4JK
+Calling the pre-net will rotate between Kevin, WA4KM, Allen, N4OZI.

-Calling the formal net will rotate between Stan, W4KR and Sam, KF4TXQ
+Calling the formal net will rotate between Stan, W4KR and Joe, K4JCP

 Constitution (docx)Download